-Getting started with Syncfusion PDF Viewer in Vue 3
+Getting Started with Vue 3 PDF Viewer

-28 Feb 20267 minutes to read
+15 Aug 20265 minutes to read

 API Approaches

-Options API – The traditional Vue approach that organizes component logic into a series of options (data, methods, computed properties, watchers, lifecycle hooks, etc.).
+Options API – The traditional Vue approach that organizes component logic into a series of options (data, methods, computed properties, watchers, life cycle hooks, etc.).

 Prerequisites

 Install Node.js (version 18 or later recommended) along with npm or Yarn before creating the project.
-Review the system requirements for Syncfusion® Vue UI components to confirm supported platforms.
+Review the system requirements for Vue UI components to confirm supported platforms.

 Set up the Vite project